Thursday, October 12, 2017

 plt.show()

-Here we read in the two data catalogues, down-sample these catalogues (scatter plots with 1 million points will be difficult to handle) and convert the angles from degrees to radians.
+Here we read in the two data catalogues, down-sample these catalogues (scatter plots with 1 million points will be difficult to handle), and convert the angles from degrees to radians.
 The down_sample() function is defined as

-def down_sample(cat, N):
+def down_sample(in_list, N):

 We make a plot by projecting the data onto a sphere using Aitoff projection.